Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Conclusions

 \section{Conclusions}

-In this paper, we analyzed a robust numerical scheme to compute the effective diffusivity of passive tracer models, especially for the three-dimensional ABC flow and the Kolmogorov flow.
-Our scheme is based on the Lagrangian formulation of the passive tracer model, i.e., solving SDEs.
-We split the SDE problem into a deterministic sub-problem and a random perturbation, where the former is discretized using a symplectic-preserving scheme while the later is solved using the Milstein scheme.
-We provide a completely new error analysis for our numerical scheme that is based on the probabilistic approach, which gives a sharp and uniform in time error estimate for the numerical solution of the effective diffusivity.
-Finally, we present numerical experiments to demonstrate the accuracy of the proposed method for several typical chaotic flow problems of physical interests, including the Arnold-Beltrami-Childress (ABC) flow and the Kolmogorov flow.
-We observed the maximal enhancement phenomenon in the ABC flows model and the sub-maximal enhancement phenomenon in the Kolmogorov flow, respectively.
+In this paper, we analyzed the robustness of a numerical scheme to compute the effective diffusivity of passive tracer models, especially for the three-dimensional ABC flow and the Kolmogorov flow.
+The scheme is based on the Lagrangian formulation of the passive tracer model, i.e., solving SDEs.
+We split the SDE problem into a deterministic sub-problem and a stochastic one, where the former is discretized using a symplectic-preserving scheme while the later is solved using the {Euler} scheme.
+We provide a completely new error analysis for our numerical scheme that is based on a probabilistic approach, which gives a sharp and uniform in time error estimate for the numerical solution of the effective diffusivity.
+Finally, we present numerical results to demonstrate the accuracy of the proposed method for several typical chaotic flow problems of physical interests, including the Arnold-Beltrami-Childress (ABC) flow and the Kolmogorov flow.
+We observed the maximal enhancement phenomenon in the ABC flows and the sub-maximal enhancement phenomenon in the Kolmogorov flow, respectively.

 There are two directions we plan to explore in our future work.
 First, we shall extend the probabilistic approach to provide sharp convergence analysis in computing effective diffusivity for time-dependent chaotic flows, such as time-dependent ABC flows.
-In addition, we shall investigate the convection-enhanced diffusion phenomenon for general spatial-temporal stochastic flows \cite{Yaulandim:1998} and develop convergence analysis for the corresponding numerical methods.
+In addition, we shall investigate the convection-enhanced diffusion phenomenon for general spatial-temporal stochastic flows \cite{Yaulandim:1998,Majda:99} and develop convergence analysis for the corresponding numerical methods.